daniloefl/hfnum/README.md

 # initialise library with the Grid parameters
 # the first parameter tells it whether one should use the logarithmic Grid
-# the linear Grid works poorly, so it is recommended to keep this always in True
+# the linear Grid works poorly, so it is recommended to keep this always in 1
-h.resetGrid(True, dx, int(N), rmin)
+h.resetGrid(1, dx, int(N), rmin)

 # set atomic number
 h.setZ(Z)